gselini/gselini.github.io/index.md

 * current cycle: Scala/FP, Big Data processing (Spark, Kafka), SQL
 * previous cycle: Oracle database development and performance tuning
 * hystorical (but qualifying), archived cycle: C++

+That is why I prefer to define my activity in terms of what I do, rather than in terms of which tools I use, unlike many software consultants.

 All that was made possible also by my background education (details are [here](./education.md)):